Kleenex Ghost Fun: 5 Best Kids Ghost Games

 Love these easy kleenex ghost crafts?
 We use them for our outdoor decorations too!
 They look great hanging from the bushes in front of the house.

-But obviously we can’t use kleenex because, you know, rain!!
+But obviously you can’t use kleenex because, you know, rain!!
+So while tissue ghosts may be out, ghosts in general are not.

 5 Best Kids Ghost Games with Kleenex Ghosts